 Possible Side Effects Of Doxycycline

 - Topical application of doxycycline makes you susceptible to sunburns, tan, and UV rays.
-It exposes you to photosensitivity.

 - In very rare cases people might experience breathing problems, swollen lips, or break into hives or rashes.